MCP integration

 • Development Environment: Familiarity with JSON-RPC, Server-Sent Events (SSE), and HTTP clients (e.g., curl or your preferred library).

-Step 1: Configure Your Agent API Key
+Step 1: Configure OAuth Authentication

 1. Log in to Caddey at https://app.caddey.ai.